lminiero/rtsp-auth-test/README.md

 rtsp-auth-test
 ==============

 This is a simple self-contained application for testing RTSP authentication support in libcurl, which has been [broken](https://curl.se/docs/knownbugs.html#RTSP_authentication_breaks_witho) for a while.
-It uses [GStreamer](https://gstreamer.freedesktop.org/documentation/gst-rtsp-server/) to spawn an RTSP server that requires authentication, and then uses cURL to try and send an authenticated RTSP DESCRIBE to the local server.
-The main aim of this simple application is providing with a quick and easy way to replicate the RTSP authentication problem: requiring GStreamer as an additional dependency for the RTSP server part is probably overkill, so I'll likely change this to something more self-contained.
+It spawns a fake RTSP server that requires authentication, and then uses cURL to try and send an authenticated RTSP DESCRIBE to the local server.
+The main aim of this simple application is providing with a quick and easy way to replicate the RTSP authentication problem in a completely self-contained way.

 Assuming the right dependencies are installed, just type